inuyasha1027/besiege-game/README.md

-change "back" button to use a stack add populations add partyCap for nobles and player
+change "back" button to use a stack add populations add partyCap for nobles and player fix " upgrade for flail not found!" (allow veteran upgrade) make farmers not spawn immediately!

 engine:
-also figure out why some things happen twice? fix army following--path doesn't account for borders when chasing--should follow same path as party. figure out why armyPlayer is followed to its corner, not its center
+also figure out why some things happen twice? fix army following--path doesn't account for borders when chasing--should follow same path as party. figure out why armyPlayer is followed to its corner, not its center (doesn't happen with unmounted bandits, for some reason...) use shape renderer to draw map instead of drawing entire map (large) every time, see if improvements

 map improvements:
 add castles